samihadatta/workshop-ml-apis/README.md

 ## Step by Step

-First, for basic setup, we gotta make a script.
-Let's call it faceDetection.js.
-Then we need to give it a connection to the API.
-This is similar to how we started our code in datastore.js through firebase.
-First we require the API, then we create a client.
-And we need fs so we can use Node's file system.
+Let's make our script.
+We'll call it `faceDetection.js`.
+First, we need to give it a connection to the API.
+This is similar to how we started our code in datastore.js through Firebase.
+We require the API, create a client for the API, and require `fs` so we can use Node's file system.

 ```javascript
 const vision = require('@google-cloud/vision');